emasondawiz/play2/README.md

-# play2
+#!/bin/bash
-This is a play2 repo
+This is a play2 repo by Emason